A Detailed Guide To Camping with a new Suzuki Jimny

 The generation 4 Jimny has strong rain gutters when combined with a quality rack system you can load a decent amount of static weight.
 We’ve had upwards of 220kg static weight (not while driving obviously).

 The more weight and height you add to the roof the worse and less safe it will be to drive the vehicle.
+The stiffer suspension from an upgrade (doesn’t need to be lifted if you don’t need the extra clearance) will go a long way to alleviate the body roll and white knuckle ride that it is driving a Jimny on stock suspension.

-I’m exceeding the load limit and the Jimny is not supposed to be used in this way.
-All I’m doing is passing on my own experiences.
-Therefore, take what I say here with caution and do your own tests to discover what is is best for you and what you’re comfortable with.
+All I’m doing in this guide is passing on my own experiences.
+Therefore, take what I say here with caution and do your own tests to discover what is best for you and what you’re comfortable with.

 Mounting position